 Key Functions of Magnesium and Calcium

-Daily Recommended Intake
+Daily Recommended Intake of Magnesium vs. Calcium

-Magnesium (According to NIH):
+Magnesium (according to NIH):

 • Adult men: 400–420 mg/day